Anil Ravipudi

-Anil Ravipudi (born 23 November 1982) is an Indian film director and screenwriter who works in Telugu cinema.

-He made his directorial debut with the action comedy Pataas (2015).
-He then directed two action comedies Supreme (2016) and Raja The Great (2017) and then the comedy F2: Fun and Frustration (2019) and one more action comedy Sarileru Neekevvaru (2020).
+Anil Kumar Ravipudi (born 23 November 1982) is an Indian film director and screenwriter who works in Telugu cinema.
+He is best known for writing and directing action comedies.
+His directorial debut was the action comedy Pataas (2015) and won the SIIMA Award for Best Debut Director – Telugu.
+He then directed two action comedies Supreme (2016) and Raja The Great (2017) and then the comedy F2: Fun and Frustration (2019).
 F2 was featured in the "Indian Panorama" Mainstream section of the 50th International Film Festival of India.

-Career
+Ravipudi later extended to big budget films Sarileru Neekevvaru (2020) and Bhagvanth Kesari (2023).
+His 2025 action comedy Sankranthiki Vasthunam was his highest-grossing film.

+Early life and career

-After completing B.Tech in 2005, Ravipudi joined as an assistant director to his uncle P. A. Arun Prasad.
+After completing B.Tech.
+Vignan college in 2005, Ravipudi joined as an assistant director to his uncle P. A. Arun Prasad.
 He then worked as a dialogue writer for films like Sankham (2009), Kandireega (2011) and co-wrote the script for films Masala (2013) and Aagadu (2014).
 Anil Ravipudi worked with Santosh Srinivas in the latter's directorial debut Kandireega (2011) as a writer and wrote the script of Pataas.
 He later approached Nandamuri Kalyan Ram through a friend.
 After completing the writing, he again approached Kalyan Ram and both began working on the film.
 The film received positive reviews from critics and became successful at box-office and it was produced by Kalyan Ram.
+He continued to deliver hit films one after the other with Supreme (2016), Raja the Great (2017), F2 (2019), Sarileru Neekevvaru (2020), F3 (2022), and Bhagavanth Kesari (2023), with 4 of the films being produced by Dil Raju.

+In 2025, he reunited with Dil Raju and Venkatesh, after F2 and F3, on Sankranthiki Vasthunam, which released during Sankranthi 2025.
+Though it opened to mixed reviews, it went on to become a huge money spinner and became the highest-grossing comedy in Telugu cinema and highest-grossing solo film for Venkatesh.